University Hospital rechts der Isar

 Department of Internal Medicine III

-The Department of Internal Medicine III, under director Professor Christian Peschel, specializes in hematology and oncology.
+The Department of Internal Medicine III, under director Professor Florian Bassermann, specializes in hematology and oncology.
 An experienced medical team is dedicated to the treatment of cancer patients and patients with disorders of the blood and lymphatic system, such as leukemia, multiple myeloma, non-Hodgkin's lymphoma, and Hodgkin's lymphoma.
 More than 30 specialists and about 40 nurses care for patients by relying on the latest therapeutic concepts, including chemotherapy and stem cell transplantation.